- Reactive model: events trigger handlers on an event loop.

 // btn.removeEventListener('click', onClick);

 Every handler receives the event object.
-There you will find e.type, e.target, e.cancelable and key methods like e.preventDefault() or e.stopPropagation() to cancel the default behavior or stop the bubble.
+There you'll find e.type, e.target, e.cancelable, and key methods like e.preventDefault() or e.stopPropagation() to cancel the default behavior or stop the bubble.

-A typical case is capturing the value of an input without refreshing the page: reads e.target.value inside the change or input handler and you will have the live text.
+A typical case is capturing the value of an input without refreshing the page: read e.target.value within the change or input handler and you will have the text live.

 Code examples in Node.js and Python

-Node.js implements a very powerful publish/subscribe pattern with the EventEmitter class.
-This way you can define your own business events and react to them.:
+Node.js implements a powerful publish/subscribe pattern with the EventEmitter class.
+This allows you to define your own business events and react to them.

 // Node.js (JavaScript)